You are here >> New Paddler FAQ

 Traditional canoes are open topped with 1, 2, or 3 seats and paddled with a single bladed canoe paddle.
 They are typically much larger than kayaks and 14-17ft in length.
 They have a large carrying capacity so are ideal for families & groups as well as canoe camping trips.
 Best suited for use on sheltered water such as rivers, canals and lakes.

 Sea kayaks are designed to be very fast through the water, tracking well and cutting through waves for a smooth journey.
 They have a lot of storage in the hull of the boat and are ideal for long, overnight trips around the coast.
-They are available as single and tandem boats and can also be fitted with fishing accessories such as rod holders and fish finders.
+They are available as single and tandem boats in a choice of construction materials including polyethylene, composite and hybrid materials

 The British Canoeing (UK Governing Body for Paddlesport) recommend that you wear a buoyancy aid at ALL times (and so do we).